 - Many do not realize that owning a home can be possible with 3.5% down payment and no closing costs

 - There are creative options where most renters can become homeowners

 In this article, we will cover and discuss Funds Required For First Time Home Buyer On Home Purchase.

 Minimum Funds Required For First Time Home Buyer On Home Purchase

-With the exception of VA Loans and USDA Loans, all loan programs require down payment.
+With the exception of VA and USDA Loans, all loan programs require down payment.
 There are also closing costs on every real estate purchase and/or refinance transaction.
-FHA loan programs is the most popular loan program in the United States where only 3.5% down payment is required.
+FHA loan programs are the most popular loan program in the United States where only 3.5% down payment is required.

-- In the event if home buyers do not have the full 3.5% down payment, FHA allows the full 3.5% down payment to be gifted by a family member.
+In the event, if home buyers do not have the full 3.5% down payment, HUD allows the full 3.5% down payment to be gifted by a family member.